luan/teapot/Godeps/_workspace/src/github.com/cloudfoundry-incubator/receptor/doc/lrps.md

 # LRPs: Long Running Processes

 Diego can distribute and monitor multiple instances of a Long Running Process (LRP).
 These instances are distributed across Diego Cells and restarted automatically if they crash or disappear.
-The instances are identical (though each instance is given a unique index (in the range `0, 1, ...N-1`) and a a unique instance guid).
+The instances are identical (though each instance is given a unique index (in the range `0, 1, ...N-1`) and a unique instance guid).

 LRPs are described by providing Diego with a `DesiredLRP`.
 The `DesiredLRP` can be thought of as a manifest that describes how an LRP should be executed and monitored.

 The instances that end up running on Diego cells are referred to as `ActualLRP`s.
 The `ActualLRP`s contain information about the state of the instance and about the host Cell the instance is running on.

 When describing a property common to both `DesiredLRP`s and `ActualLRP`s (e.g. the `process_guid`) we may refer to both notions collectively simply as LRPs.